-It is a good time to be holding 2,160.9 tonnes of physical cobalt, built up over several years by Cobalt 27's enigmatic CEO and chairman Anthony Milewski - and have a vision to get bigger through the relatively untapped cobalt streaming market.
+It is a good time to be holding 2,982.9 tonnes of physical cobalt - built up over several years by Cobalt 27's enigmatic CEO and chairman Anthony Milewski - and have a vision to get bigger through the relatively untapped cobalt streaming market.

 The demand boom that has been spoken of in these markets for the past 18-24 months is starting to take hold.

-As Milewski points out, electric and plug-in hybrid vehicle sales came in at 287,000 units in the September quarter.
+As Milewski points out, electric and plug-in hybrid vehicle sales came in at 287,000 units in the September quarter of 2017.
 That might not sound much compared with the millions of passenger vehicles delivered over those three months, but it is 63% higher than the September quarter of 2016 and up 23% on the three-month period it followed.

 Over half of those sales came from China, one of a number of countries looking to phase out internal combustion engines and cut the associated air pollution.